 A warm atmosphere welcomes guests at La Sirena y El Capitan.
 Great fish and seafood.

 Whether you’re short on time, don’t feel confident at visiting by yourself a country where English is little spoken, or wish to make a special experience, you may consider taking a guided tour.
 Here are a couple of interesting options.

 ♦ Half-Day Train to the End of the World and Tierra del Fuego: Ride the old train and discover the beauty of Tierra del Fuego National Park.

-♦ Lakes of Ushuaia 4WD Off-Road Canoe Adventure: A full day of adventure on a off-road 4WD ride and canoeing in Tierra del Fuego.
-Find out more here.
+♦ Lakes of Ushuaia 4WD Off-Road Canoe Adventure: A full day of adventure on an off-road 4WD ride and canoeing in Tierra del Fuego.

 ♦ Full-Day Tour to Penguin Island & Estancia Harberton: See penguins and sea lions, and discover the historical Estancia Harberton.